 At DO GOOD X, our goal is to help you bring your business ideas for good to life.

-A community of early-stage entrepreneurs in a 10-week online accelerator that will experience an interactive program and gain tools to develop and scale business ideas for meaningful impact.
+A community of early-stage entrepreneurs in a 10-week online accelerator designed with an interactive program experience, providing tools to develop and scale business ideas for meaningful impact.

 Entrepreneurs to advance business ideas that leave behind a social good footprint—a positive impact and legacy on people, communities, and the environment.

-DO GOOD X is a 10-week accelerator designed for early-stage social entrepreneurs passionate about developing ventures that do good in the world.
+DO GOOD X provides a 10-week accelerator and community of support designed for early-stage social entrepreneurs passionate about developing ventures that do good in the world.
 For us, “doing good” means that these businesses make a positive impact on people, their communities, and the environment.

-We are driven by faith-rooted values that fight against the rapid growth of inequality and social inequity in communities around the world.
+Our change-makers are driven by faith-rooted values that fight against the rapid growth of inequality and social inequity in communities around the world.
 DO GOOD X supports leaders who are faithfully pursuing entrepreneurship to transform systems for the good of all people.
+Are you ready to do good?
+If so, explore our opportunities to get involved.

 DO GOOD X Fellows, Alumni, and mentors are committed to their faith, passionate about creating a just world, and driven to do good.